Kathy Martin (scientist): Early career

-Martin's first faculty position was as an assistant professor at the Université de Sherbrooke (1988–89) followed by an NSERC University Research Fellow and assistant professor position in life sciences at the University of Toronto Scarborough campus (1989–1992).
-In 1993, she moved to Vancouver to assume her current joint appointment with the Faculty of Forestry at the University of British Columbia and Environment and Climate Change Canada.
+After completing undergraduate and post-graduate degrees, Martin held posts as an assistant professor at the Université de Sherbrooke from 1988–89, then an NSERC University Research Fellow, and then assistant professor in life sciences at the University of Toronto Scarborough campus from 1989–1992.
+In 1993, Martin assumed a joint appointment with the Faculty of Forestry at the University of British Columbia and Environment and Climate Change Canada.